mParticle/docs/src/pages/guides/data-master/data-planning/index.md

 - **Name**: a descriptive label for the plan.
 Keep in mind several teams may reference this name and share the plan.
 Plans may be renamed after they are created.
 - **ID**: a URL-safe slug. **This value will never change** and is automatically generated based on the original plan name.
 The ID will be used by your teams to refer to the plan in their code when they send data into mParticle.
 - **Version (Optional)**: an integer value.
 You can create new versions of a plan as you evolve your schema.
 When the version is omitted the latest active version in an environment will be chosen.
-- **Description (Optional)**: an optional freeform field to describe the plan
+- **Description (Optional)**: an optional freeform field to describe the plan.
 - **Data Points**: a list encompassing all of the data (events, event attributes, user attributes, and user identites) you expect to receive.

 ## Data Planning API

 Data plans are underpinned by the [Data Planning API](/developers/dataplanning-api).
 Use the Data Planning API instead of the Data Planning UI if you:

-- Store your Data Plans in your source code, and use your own SDLC and approval processes to define your data model
+- Store your Data Plans in your source code, and use your own SDLC and approval processes to define your data model.
-- Integrate mParticle's suite of Data Planning tools to perform compile-time and runtime data quality verification
+- Integrate mParticle's suite of Data Planning tools to perform compile-time and runtime data quality verification.
 - Manage plans with more than [400 data points](#limits).

 ## Limits